gigi8android/leaflet-challenge/README.md

 3- "images" folder contains the screen snapshots of the output of the map.

 **Note:**
-- The file _config.js_ needs to be updated with the user's mapbox API_KEY
+- The file _config.js_ needs to be updated with the required mapbox API_KEY
 - Additional base map layers had been added to the map
 - Additional information is added in the popup to indicate the earthquake category based on the earthquake magnitude
 - Github page has not been generated as it requires private mapbox API_KEY